ericxwli/test/Developer:Canvas.md

 ## Implementation Notes

 ### TODO
-* Function that add a curved subpath to the current drawing path (for example: context.arc()) need to be transformed by the current transformation matrix.
-Right now, only the points are being transformed, and not radius, etc.
 * globalCompositeOperation = lighter and copy don't have a direct equivalent in Swing Graphics.
 Needs custom implementation.
 Java implementation is different from the HTMLcanvas implementation.
 * Following APIs are yet to be implemented:
   * Config APIs